rajeshvkothari/oom/Internal/NEW_GIN_README.md

 		Click on 'SUBMIT' and add comment then click on 'COMMIT & SUBMIT'.
 	 	```

-		Note : If any ONAP components return a error message as follows, eg. (SDC, VID) then open the link in a new tab of windows Browser.
+		Note : Note : If any ONAP components(e.g SDC, VID) return a error message as follows, then open the link in a new tab of windows Browser.

 		"It looks like the webpage at https://sdc.api.fe.simpledemo.onap.org:30207/sdc1/portal might be having issues, or it may have moved permanently to a new web address."